Uduak902/LITA_DATA_CAPSTONE_PROJECT-UD/README.md

 Performed a final review of the cleaned data, confirming that all transformations are applied correctly.
 Document each cleaning step in GitHub, detailing the rationale and impact of the changes made.

-### Analysis
+### Exploratory Data Analysis
 ---
+EDA involved the exploring of the Data to answer some questions about the Data;
 ### Analysis Questions
-- retrieve the total sales for each product category.
+- What is the total sales for each product category?
-- find the number of sales transactions in each region.
+- How many sales transactions occurred in each region?
-- find the highest-selling product by total sales value.
+- What is the top-selling product by total sales value?
-- calculate total revenue per product.
+- How much revenue has each product generated?
-- calculate monthly sales totals for the current year.
+- What is the monthly breakdown of sales for the current year?
-- find the top 5 customers by total purchase amount.
+- What are the top 5 customers with the highest total purchase amount?
-- calculate the percentage of total sales contributed by each region.
+- What is the percentage contribution of total sales by each region?
-- identify products with no sales in the last quarter
+- Which products had no sales in the last quarter?
-- retrieve the total number of customers from each region.
+- What is the total number of customers from each region?
-- find the most popular subscription type by the number of customers.
+- What is the most popular subscription type based on the number of customers?
-- find customers who canceled their subscription within 6 months.
+- Which customers canceled their subscription within the last 6 months?
-- calculate the average subscription duration for all customers.
+- What is the average subscription duration for all customers?
-- find customers with subscriptions longer than 12 months.
-- calculate total revenue by subscription type.
+- What is the total revenue generated by each subscription type?
-- find the top 3 regions by subscription cancellations.
+- Which are the top 3 regions with the highest subscription cancellations?
-- find the total number of active and canceled subscriptions
+- What is the total number of active and canceled subscriptions?

 ### Approach
 ---